Application permissions: Analysis

 The permission-based access control model assigns access privileges for certain data objects to application.
 This is a derivative of the discretionary access control model.
 The access permissions are usually granted in the context of a specific user on a specific device.
-Permissions are granted permanently with few automatic restrictions.
+Permissions are often granted permanently with few automatic restrictions.

-In some cases permissions are implemented in 'all-or-nothing' approach: a user either has to grant all the required permissions to access the application or the user can not access the application.
-There is still a lack of transparency when the permission is used by a program or application to access the data protected by the permission access control mechanism.
+In some cases, permissions are implemented via an 'all-or-nothing' approach: a user is expected to either grant all the requested permissions in order to access the application, or else the user is completely barred from accessing that particular application.
+There remains a lack of transparency regarding exactly when each permission is used by a given program or application.
+Likewise, the same lack-of-transparency concern also applies to accessing the data protected by the permission access-control mechanism.
 Even if a user can revoke a permission, the app can blackmail a user by refusing to operate, for example by just crashing or asking user to grant the permission again in order to access the application.

 The permission mechanism has been widely criticized by researchers for several reasons, including;